-Finally, I changed the traditional Stage5 of CRV to one that 'flowed' more for me as a creative process - this is changed from listing words to Mind Mapping.
+Finally, I changed the traditional Stage5 of (CRV) to one that 'flowed' more for me as a creative process - this is changed from listing words to Mind Mapping.
 Mind Mapping is a process most creative people use in day-to-day work/lives to 'flow' ideas.
-For me it works better than the traditional CRV Stage5 approach which I found clinical and too wordy, as I tried to work out if the data was a subject, topic or something else - it just didn't work for me.
-Later on, I also found that David Morehouse, one of the trained Military Remote Viewers also changed his Stage5 CRV for a mind mapping process.
+For me it works better than the traditional (CRV) Stage 5 approach which I found clinical and too wordy, as I tried to work out if the data was a subject, topic or something else - it just didn't work for me.
+Later on, I also found that David Morehouse, one of the trained Military Remote Viewers also changed his Stage 5 (CRV) for a mind mapping process.
 I like to think I did it first - but I can't verify that one.

-Other than this, my approach is very similar to the standard Ingo/CRV way of doing things.
+Other than this, my approach is similar to the standard (CRV) way of doing things except my philosophy of allowing change into the method and its use by individuals.
 Ingo Swann created a genius method to capture psychic information in a way that flowed, reduced the noise and enhanced the signal, and also in a format that is very clear to understand and use for reports and analysis.
+But there were issues in the original (CRV) training including the way its taught, non blind monitors in early training and its rigidity and not allowing change from the origin.

-If you don't want to use any of my changes I understand this.
-There are people teaching very close Ingo/CRV methods - like Paul H Smith.
+If you don't want to use any of my changes and my philosophy I understand this.
+There are people teaching very close Ingo (CRV) methods - like Paul H Smith.
 I suggest you contact Paul if this is your aim.

-Why Open Source CRV?
+Why flow?

-What I have tried to create with this document is a simplified description of the CRV process, and an adapted version of CRV that works for me.
-One that can be used in tandem with the 'official' CRV manual to learn Remote Viewing.
-This is NOT a replacement for the 1985, 86 CRV manuals or for proper one-toone CRV training.
+What I have tried to create with this document is a simplified description of the (CRV) process, and an adapted version of (CRV) that works for me in 2022.
+One that can be used in tandem with the 'official' (CRV) manual to learn Remote viewing.
+This is NOT a replacement for the 1985, 86 CRV manuals.

-As described above, I have deviated from the original trained CRV method by a few degrees, this is due to me learning CRV a number of decades ago and also my belief that any art form needs to be adaptable to the individual user - I have adapted how I work with CRV during this time.
+As described above, I have deviated from the original trained (CRV) method by a few degrees, this is due to my knowledge that any art form needs to be adaptable to the individual user and over time - I have adapted how I work with CRV during this time base on emerging knowledge, attitudes, real world use and experience of using (CRV)in business applications for over a decade.

-This is why I call this document 'Open Source CRV' - CRV is a method that should be learnt and drilled until it's completely absorbed by the user as a foundation.
+This is why I call this document and philosophy 'flow' - FLOW is a method that should be learnt and drilled until it's completely absorbed by the user as a foundation.
 Usually this is a process that I would say takes between two and five years.
-Then, in my opinion, the user should adapt, add and delete the things that help them work better with the art.
-CRV should always be a transformation process as it grows and expands with the person using the art.
-CRV should be open to future development.
+Then, in my opinion, the user can and should adapt, add and delete the things that help them work better with the art. flow should always be a transformation process as it grows and expands with the person using the art.
+Flow should be open to future development.